surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/About.md

 ### [about_Prompts](about_Prompts.md)

-Describes the `Prompt` function and demonstrates how to create a custom `Prompt` function.
+Describes the `prompt` function and demonstrates how to create a custom `prompt` function.

 ### [about_Properties](about_Properties.md)